 Social Change and Development in Southern Africa

-Late May - Early July
+Late May - Early July (seven weeks)

 This program provides students with an opportunity to learn about contemporary and historical issues that impact development and social change in Southern Africa and the efforts to address such issues.
 Students will learn through course study as well as attachment with a local organization.
 Internship field placements will provide students with hands-on learning opportunities, as well as opportunities for personal and professional development.
 Participants will also be offered additional opportunities for experiential learning and community engagement through in-country orientations, homestays, and travel seminars throughout Namibia.

 The program is located in Windhoek, the capital city of Namibia.
 Namibia is a multi-ethnic country and its many cultures and languages will be found intermixing in Windhoek.
 Windhoek is an urban center which still maintains traces of its German and South African colonialism.
 Namibia is also one of the most inequitable countries in the world and Windhoek exemplifies such disparities with great wealth and great poverty existing at either ends of the capital.

 Credit is granted and the transcript is issued by Augsburg College for the equivalent of two courses or eight semester hours.

 - The Politics of Development in Southern Africa (Interdisciplinary Studies 312/Political Science 354)

 - Internship for credit in History, Political Science, Interdisciplinary Studies, Environmental Studies, Religion, Youth/Family Ministry, Language and Cross-Cultural Studies, or Women’s Studies

 Possible internship placements include attachment at an organization dealing with: